Reproducing Abell 2744 with the HyperMillennium Simulation: Conclusion

 This procedure allows us to make a detailed apples-to-apples comparison of the joint distribution of light and mass in A2744 to those in its simulated analogues.
 Specifically, we compare pixel-based statistics for the joint distributions of galaxy number density $N_{\rm gal}$, galaxy luminosity density $L_{\rm gal}$, and projected mass density $\kappa$.
 These comparisons demonstrate that the selection of JWST fields for A2744 was strongly biased towards the regions of highest galaxy surface density.
 Once this is taken into account, the distributions in the real cluster and in its analogues are in excellent agreement.
 This demonstrates that even in the highly nonlinear and irregular regions associated with the extreme tail of the galaxy cluster population, the joint distribution of projected mass density and projected galaxy number or luminosity density agrees between this $\Lambda{\rm CDM}$ simulation and observation down to scales of order 50~kpc.

-This agreement in one of the most extreme galaxy environments known validates the $\Lambda{\rm CDM}$ model in this regime and demonstrates the power and fidelity of the HM simulation, which can produce similar quality galaxy and mass catalogues out to high redshift and over its entire comoving volume of 45 Gpc$^3$.
+Our HM simulation, combined with a previously calibrated SA model, reproduces successfully and in detail the observed properties of the extreme cluster A2744, confirming the validity both of the SAM and of the underlying $\Lambda{\rm CDM}$ model in this extreme environment, and giving further confidence in the power and fidelity of our 'simulation $+$ SAM' approach.
+This is able to produce similar quality galaxy and mass catalogues out to high redshift and over the HM's entire comoving volume of 50.4 Gpc$^3$.